dineshpinto/pythermal/README.md

 # PyThermal - Time evolving fermions on a two-dimensional crystal lattice

-**Thermalization and Quantum Entanglement Project Group, St. Stephen's College**
+**Thermalization and Quantum Entanglement Project Group, St. Stephen's Centre for Theoretical Physics**

 *Project Leader: Dr. A. Gupta*
-*Students: A. Kumar, D. Pinto and M. Ghosh*
+*Project Students: A. Kumar, D. Pinto and M. Ghosh*

 Program to simulate n-particles on a 2 dimensional lattice, which is divided into sub-lattices A and B after deletion of sites.
 The variation of the Von-Neumann entropy of these sub-lattices is then studied.